SalAlba/real-world-node-workbook/README.md

 ![Zod](./images/zod.png)

 `createArticle` accepts `ArticleInput` type.
-Check what type we get at the method call site?
+Check what type we get at the method call site in the `articlesRouter`?

 Create **src/parseArticleInput.ts**
 ```ts